binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 5. What is your process around terminating my contract with you and/or moving to another CSP?

-   No CSP is going to last forever, termination or migration is inevitible, it is just a matter of when.
+   No CSP is going to last forever, termination or migration is inevitible, it is just a matter of when

 6. Where abouts do your servers, processes and data reside physically?

    As we discuss a little later in the Cloud Services Provider vs In-house subsection of Countermeasures, your data is governed by different people and jurisdictions depending on where it physically resides.
-CSPs have data centres in different countries and jurisdictions, each having different laws around data security.
+CSPs have data centres in different countries and jurisdictions, each having different laws around data security

 7. Who can view the data I store in the cloud?